-Calligraphy may seem like an intimidating skill to learn, but, like anything else in life, practice makes perfect.
-It may take a little time, but by using the right equipment and following this helpful guide, you can master the ancient art that looks wonderful on cards and gifts, and even in home decor.
+Calligraphy may seem like an intimidating skill to learn, but like anything else in life, practice makes perfect.
+It may take a little time, but by using the right equipment and following this helpful guide, you can master the ancient art that looks wonderful on cards, gifts, and even in home decor.

 Start with what you know.

 Instead of jumping right in with a calligraphy pen, practice the basic strokes with a standard ballpoint or gel pen.
 You are already used to holding these pens, and it will be easier to start learning hand control and movement with them.

 Not every calligraphy pen and nib (the changeable head of the pen) is created equal.
 There are certainly different types that are better for beginners, like the Nikko G nibs, which are easier to work with for beginners.

 All of the newly purchased nibs will need to be cleaned before use.
 The oils that are on the tips could disrupt the flow of your ink, so it’s imperative to wipe off all equipment with a nonfibrous cloth before you start.

 Dip the pen and get your grip.